dantheboatman/EngineeringStatics/README.md

 # Engineering Statics

-This is the source repository for [*Engineering Statics*](https://engineeringstatics.org), a free, open-source, university-level textbook.
+This is the source repository for [*Engineering Statics*](https://engineeringstatics.org), a free, open-source, university-level OER textbook.

 The online  version  is available at [engieeringstatics.org](), and a pdf version for print or tablet use is planned.